What are tire chains and cables?

 Rental car companies generally don't provide chains, however rental cars are not exempt from chain requirements, even if they have all-season tires.

-If you are visiting from November through March, you should expect chain requirements to be in effect (though it's possible you may not need to use chains), even if you only plan to visit Yosemite Valley and use the shuttle bus.
+If you are visiting any location in Yosemite from November through March, you should expect chain requirements to be in effect, even if you only plan to visit Yosemite Valley and use the shuttle bus.
 Any time chain controls are in effect, all vehicles must have chains in possession, including four-wheel drive and rental vehicles.

 Chains are often required on roads both inside and outside of Yosemite from November through March, less often in October and April, and rarely in September or May.
 Because higher elevation roads receive more snow, chains are required on the Wawona Road (Highway 41), Big Oak Flat Road (Highway 120 west), and Badger Pass Road more often than on the El Portal Road (Highway 140), roads within Yosemite Valley, and the Hetch Hetchy Road.